apache/spark/IMAGES.rst

 =========================

 Default mechanism used in Breeze for building CI images uses images pulled from GitHub Container Registry.
-This is done to speed up local builds and CI builds - instead of 15 minutes for rebuild of CI images, it takes usually less than 3 minutes when cache is used.
-For CI builds this is usually the best strategy - to use default "pull" cache.
+This is done to speed up local builds and building images for CI runs - instead of
+> 12 minutes for rebuild of CI images, it takes usually about 1 minute when cache is used.
+For CI images this is usually the best strategy - to use default "pull" cache.
 This is default strategy when `<BREEZE.rst>`_ builds are performed.

 For Production Image - which is far smaller and faster to build, it's better to use local build cache (the